-From world class snow mountains to the pristine Lake Louise, the best hikes in all of the Canadian Rockies, our article to the most amazing things to do in Banff Canada is the perfect guide to your time up north.
+From world class snow mountains to the pristine lakes, the best hikes in all of the Canadian Rockies, our article to the most amazing things to do in Banff Canada is the perfect guide to your time up north.

 If you’ve never set eyes on the Canadian Rockies then you’re missing out on a whole treasure chest of epic travel.

 Downtown Banff and it’s surrounds are home to insanely beautiful mountainous landscapes, North American wildlife and the best hot springs in the world.